29 Best Books on Neuroscience

 15."Peripheral Neuropathy" by Peter James Dyck

-“Peripheral Neuropathy” Book Review: This book provides a detailed overview on peripheral neuropathy.
-It covers the neurobiology and diseases of the peripheral nervous system.
-It discusses neurobiology, clinical neurophysiology, molecular genetics, and clinical diagnosis and management.
-It lays emphasis on new information about cell biology, genetics, proteomics, clinical manifestations, and new treatments.
-It provides an authoritative and in-depth information on neurobiology and diseases of the peripheral nervous system.
+“Peripheral Neuropathy” Book Review: This book offers a detailed overview of peripheral neuropathy, covering both the neurobiology and diseases of the peripheral nervous system.
+It discusses topics such as clinical neurophysiology, molecular genetics, clinical diagnosis, and management.
+The book emphasizes new information on cell biology, genetics, proteomics, clinical manifestations, and treatments.
+It provides authoritative and thorough information on the neurobiology and diseases of the peripheral nervous system.

 16."Multidisciplinary Tools for Investigating Synaptic Plasticity (Neuromethods)" by Peter V Nguyen

-“Multidisciplinary Tools for Investigating Synaptic Plasticity (Neuromethods)” Book Review: This book is written for introducing researchers to specific techniques that will help them address novel questions in synaptic plasticity at the lab bench.
-The author provides elaborate information on techniques and strategies used in probing the cellular and molecular mechanisms of synaptic plasticity in the nervous systems of vertebrate and invertebrate species.
-This book is divided into three sections.
-Topics like behavior, neural development, and synaptogenesis are included in this book.
-Other topics like cellular electrophysiological and optical methods for interrogating a diverse array of mechanistic issues and biochemical and genetic strategies for studying synaptic plasticity are also covered.
+“Multidisciplinary Tools for Investigating Synaptic Plasticity (Neuromethods)” Book Review: This book is written as a guide for researchers looking to address novel questions in synaptic plasticity using specific techniques at the lab bench.
+The author provides detailed information on techniques and strategies used to probe the cellular and molecular mechanisms of synaptic plasticity in both vertebrate and invertebrate nervous systems.
+The book is divided into three sections covering topics such as behavior, neural development, synaptogenesis, cellular electrophysiological and optical methods, and biochemical and genetic strategies for studying synaptic plasticity.

 3. Endocrinology and Neuroscience